top of page

 Kathleen McLoone Bryce

-Gift Thompson (26) joined the STEKA family when he was 14.
+Gift Thompson joined the STEKA family when he was 14.
 He received his BA(Hons) in Public Sociology which focusses on community capacity building to bring about social change.
-He graduated in July 2022 and is currently doing an MSc International Management and Leadership at QMU.
-Once finished, he intends to take a leadership role for the STEKA Centre for Vocational Skills and Community Enterprise to help ensure future succession.
+He also did an MSc International Management and Leadership.
+He intends to take a leadership role for the STEKA Centre for Vocational Skills and Community Enterprise to help ensure the future of the Centre.

-Stefanie Van de Peer is a film historian with a specialism in African and Arab women's cinema.
+Dr Stefanie Van de Peer is a film historian with a specialism in African and Arab women's cinema.
+She is a Reader in Film & Media at QMU.

 bottom of page